Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/pca/pca.rst

 `Principal Component Analysis` (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of linearly uncorrelated variables called *Principal Components*.

 In quantitative finance, `PCA` can be directly applied to risk management of interest rate derivative portfolios.
-It helps reducing the complexity of swap tradings from a function of 30-500 market instruments to, usually, just 3 or 4, which can represent the interest rate paths on a macro basis.
+It helps reduce the complexity of swap tradings from a function of 30-500 market instruments to, usually, just 3 or 4, which can represent the interest rate paths on a macro basis.

 Implementation
 ======